vdsm/virtual-dsm/readme.md

     - /dev/dri
   ```

-> [!NOTE]
-> This can be used to enable the facial recognition function in Synology Photos, but does not provide hardware transcoding for video.
+  This can be used to enable the facial recognition function in Synology Photos, but does not provide hardware transcoding for video.

 ### How do I enable dynamic memory allocation?